Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 1. The code should be located inside any of the Callback Templates which are special functions.
 That uses the games mechanics like note types, custom events, countdowns, etc to execute the code; Examples: `onCreate()`, `onUpdate()`, `onEvent()` just to name a few of them.
 Note that variables, functions, and built-in Lua functions can be declared outside of any Callback Templates.
      - In update `0.7.1h` of Psych Engine you can now put code outside of any Callback Templates, which is the best feature to be ever be implemeted in years, but this will only execute once tho.
 2. Printing is also different instead of using the `print()` function it's replaced by the `debugPrint()` function.
 The arguments passed on the `debugPrint()` function will appear at the top-left of the screen.
 And will fade out in a couple of seconds.
-3. Psych Engine uses Lua version <kbd>5.1</kbd> which there are missing features that Lua <kbd>5.1</kbd> doesn't has; Examples: Floor division, Bitwise operators, basic utf-8 library, support for both 64-bit and 32-bit platforms, and new functions.
+3. Psych Engine uses Lua version <kbd>5.1</kbd>, and there are some missing features that Lua <kbd>5.1</kbd> doesn't have.
+Examples: include floor division, bitwise operators, a basic UTF-8 library, support for both 64-bit and 32-bit platforms, and other new functions.

 Example:
 ```lua